-But all I know is you're sure lookin' good in my shirt"

 - Andrea Beaumont in Batman: Mask of the Phantasm.

-- Deputy Director Bullock is an example of the male variant after he gets it on with Haley.
+- Deputy Director Bullock is a gender-inverted example, wearing Hayley's frilly pink robe.
 Even worse, he was wearing her panties.

 - In another episode, after Stan has spent a wild night in Atlantic City with Roger the alien, Roger wakes up wearing Stan's shirt.

 - In Drawn Together, Captain Hero wears the top of his pajamas, and Xandir is seen wearing the trousers.

 - In G.I.
 Joe: A Real American Hero, Lifeline once saved the life of a rich girl named Brittany "Bree" Van Mark.
 After pursuing him, they end up together, and they spent the night at her father's cabin in Aspen, where she was sporting an over-sized shirt.

 - Apparently, this trope was the reason a famous Argentine actor broke up with his actress/singer girlfriend after another famous singer showed a picture on TV of her wearing his shirt.